mrsasy89/MHFZ-Patch-Server/README.md

-# MHF Patch Server - MHF Custom Launcher Edition
+# MHFZ Patch Server - MHFZ-Launcher Edition

 This project is based on the original patch server by rockisch: https://github.com/rockisch/mhf-patch-server